 child, looming over them like some spectre of evil.
 Every time you call

-them "street children" or "Aids orphans" you are
+them "street children" or "Aids orphans" you are prophesying

-have labelled them.
-So, instead of getting answers to the
+labelled them.
+So, instead of getting

-socio-economic ill by condemnation through labelling.
+we exacerbate this socio-economic ill by condemnation through labelling.
 "Street

 children" seems to have become almost like a trade name, because it is